ZenGo-X/emerald-city/README.md

 **Development Process**

 Changes are accepted in the form of pull requests.
 We welcone any contribution.
-Feel free to [reach out](mailto:github@kzencorp.com) or join the [KZR Telegram]( https://t.me/kzen_research) for discussions on code and research.
+Feel free to [reach out](mailto:github@kzencorp.com) or join the KZen Research [Telegram]( https://t.me/kzen_research) for discussions on code and research.